AdobeDocs/audience-manager.it-IT/help/using/reporting/dynamic-reports/unused-signals.md

   </tr>
   <tr>
    <td colname="col1"> <p><b>Trova valori non mappati</b> </p> </td>
    <td colname="col2"> <p>Esaminate il report per il numero 1.
-Il numero 1 in un <span class="wintitle"> rapporto Segnali</span> inutilizzati rappresenta un valore null.
+The number 1 in an <span class="wintitle"> Unused Signals</span> report represents a null value.
 Questo non è necessariamente un errore.
 Ciò significa semplicemente che una chiave particolare non ha una mappatura valore associata.
 Quando vengono visualizzati numerosi valori di una variabile importante, consultate il team del sito per verificare che tutte le pagine siano contrassegnate correttamente. </p> </td>
   </tr>
  </tbody>
 </table>

 ## Best practice

-Eseguite e verificate il [!UICONTROL Unused Signals] rapporto:
+Run and check the [!UICONTROL Unused Signals] report:

 * Dopo aver creato una caratteristica o una regola di aggiornamento.
 In questo modo le caratteristiche e le regole vengono configurate correttamente.
 Il numero 1 nei risultati indica che una nuova caratteristica potrebbe non essere configurata correttamente.
 * Bicubico o mensile Le revisioni pianificate garantiscono che le mappature delle caratteristiche siano aggiornate.

 >[!NOTE]
 >
 >Durante la ricerca di valori non utilizzati nel rapporto, prendete in considerazione la seguente particolarità.
-Esiste una differenza nell&#39;espressione tra i due esempi seguenti:
+Esiste una differenza nell'espressione tra i due esempi seguenti:

-* T (v = 1 [!UICONTROL AND NOT] (a = 23))
+* T(v=1 [!UICONTROL AND NOT] (a=23))
-* T (v = 1 [!UICONTROL AND] (a!=23))
+* T(v=1 [!UICONTROL AND] (a!=23))
-* Entrambi gli esempi mostrano una caratteristica che contiene due coppie chiave-valore e a.
-La prima espressione traduce: the trait contains key v with the value 1 [!UICONTROL AND NOT] the key a with the value 23.
-La seconda espressione contiene la chiave v con il valore 1 [!UICONTROL AND] la chiave a con il valore [!UICONTROL NOT EQUAL] 23.
+* Both examples show a trait which contains two key-value pairs v and a.
+The first expression translates into: the trait contains key v with the value 1 [!UICONTROL AND NOT] the key a with the value 23.
+The second expression contains key v with the value 1 [!UICONTROL AND] the key a with the value [!UICONTROL NOT EQUAL] 23.
-* Considerando le due espressioni diverse qui sopra, supponiamo che effettuiate ricerche nei [!UICONTROL Unused Signals Report] valori che vengono passati alla chiave a un valore diverso da 23; otterrete risultati nel primo caso perché i valori per la chiave non sono stati inviati ALL.
+* Considering the two different expressions above, let's say you search in the [!UICONTROL Unused Signals Report] for the values that get passed on key a with any value different than 23, you'll only obtain results in the first case because values for key were not sent AT ALL.
 Nel secondo caso, sono stati inviati valori diversi da 23, pertanto la chiave a non è utilizzata.

 ## Creazione di caratteristiche in blocco

-Contatta il rappresentante Soluzioni Partner se devi creare in massa numerose caratteristiche in base ai dati ottenuti dal [!UICONTROL Unused Signals] report.
+Contact your Partner Solutions representative if you need to bulk create a lot of traits based on data obtained from the [!UICONTROL Unused Signals] report.